Netherlands PM Mark Rutte tells Parliament Brexit is a ‘terrible idea’

 “They made ultimate sacrifice and Netherlands is their final resting place.”

-For his part Trudeau, told Parliament that Canada and the Netherlands’ story has been “tested and solidified on the battle field.”

-He said the countries share a strong sense of duty and a commitment to fairness.

-Trudeau and Veterans Affairs Minister Seamus O’Regan welcomed Rutte to Parliament Hill with full military honours earlier in the day at the National War Memorial.
+Trudeau and Veterans Affairs Minister Seamus O’Regan welcomed Rutte to Ottawa with full military honours, and included a solemn stop at the National War Memorial.

-Trudeau and Rutte also met with business leader during a luncheon on Parliament Hill.

-The two leaders also planned to participate in a town hall with students at Gloucester High School.
+The two leaders concluded their day with a town hall event at Gloucester High School where they took questions from students about legalizing marijuana, ensuring safe drinking water in First Nations communities, addressing mental health support in the work place, and how to encourage more women to enrol in science technology, engineering and math.

 Janice Dickson, The Canadian Press